Unitarian Universalism has a rich history, and the Unitarian Universalist Church of Boulder has roots reaching back to the late 1800s in Colorado.

 - 2008: as part of a Unitarian Universalist Association (UUA) pilot program, a Developmental Minister, the Reverend Howell K. Lind, was contracted to work with the Board to reach a set of goals established by the congregation.

-- 2015: The congregation called its sixth and current settled Minister, the Reverend Kelly Dignan.
+- 2015-2019: The congregation called its sixth settled lead Minister, the Reverend Kelly Dignan.